Samsung Can’t Hear Caller Unless on Speaker: 10 Fixes

 Samsung devices have an in-built app that lets you test-run all the functions of your phone to see if they’re in working condition or if they’ve run into issues.

-The app is called “Samsung Members” and it allows you to test a range of functions including, your battery, Sim card, SD card, mobile network, Sensors, speakers, Mic, Bluetooth, camera, etc. and it’s all for FREE.
+The app is called “Samsung Members,” it allows you to test a range of functions, including your battery, SIM card, SD card, mobile network, Sensors, speakers, Mic, Bluetooth, camera, etc., and it’s all for FREE.

 Here’s how to run a complete onboard diagnostic check on your Samsung device.